-As we approach the end of 2018, many nonprofit organizations are gearing up for the year-end fundraising push.
+As we approach the end of the year, many nonprofit organizations are gearing up for the year-end fundraising push.
 Considering that nearly 30% of nonprofits raise 26-50% of their annual funds from their year-end appeal, and that nearly a third of annual giving across the United States happens in December — with nearly 12% in the last three days of December — it’s crucial to have all the pieces in place to effectively capture this flood of support!

 While many of the pieces of an effective year-end fundraising push may seem obvious, what should be the most obvious resource in execution often goes unnoticed our underutilized.
 Any guesses what that resource might be?

 If you are serving on the leadership staff of your organization, a prudent question to consider as the year draws to a close, is how your board could take your year-end giving to the next level.
 Account to BoardSource, a nonprofit resource organization purposed with inspiring and supporting excellence in nonprofit governance and leadership, the most successful organizations know that their boards should play a critical role in their fundraising and have built a strong collaborative partnership between the board and leadership staff.

 So let’s get specific.
 How can nonprofits better engage their board in year-end fundraising?

 According the most recent edition of Leading with Intent, establishing expectations for board fundraising is linked to stronger board engagement.
 In fact, this study found that when fundraising expectations are not clearly articulated (especially during recruitment), only 12 percent of executives report that their boards are actively engaged in fundraising efforts.